-In order to realize specific physical activity of an elder, using the wearable sensors to collect their vital sign is necessary.
-Note that ambient sensors themselves are usually embedded into environment, whereas wearable sensors are directly attached to the human body, which typically can run continuously and can be operated hands-free [22].
-While those embedded devices and wearable devices communicate and cooperate with each other, the original monitoring system is now enhanced to serve as a seamless monitoring system.
+In order to identify a specific physical activity of an elder, using the wearable sensors to collect the elder’s vital signs is necessary.
+Generally speaking, ambient sensors are usually installed in the environment, whereas wearable sensors are directly attached to the human body, which typically can run continuously and can be operated hands-free [22].
+While those environment devices and wearable devices communicate and cooperate with each other, the original monitoring system is now enhanced to serve as a seamless monitoring system.

-In this study, the wearable sensor we adopted is a smart watch “Zen Watch”.
-It is equipped with a tri-axial accelerometer, gyroscope and low energy Blue-tooth with 30 Hz sampling rate.
-We have preprocessed those acceleration data of each axis to obtain mean and variance every second.
-Extracting orientation of pitch, roll and yaw from its accelerometer and gyroscope.
-Then find mean orientation and variate of orientation every second as machine learning features.
-Each pattern extracted from the accelerometer and gyroscope inside the wrist watch indicates a hand’s movement of arm, and the numbers of consecutive hand’s movements can be associated with a specific activity.
-We will use machine learning method to categorize the hand’s movements, and the results will serve as new features for activity recognition.
-The detailed processing procedure will be described in chapter3.
+As aforementioned, the wearable sensor we here adopted is a smart watch, named “Zen Watch”,which is equipped with a tri-axial accelerometer, gyroscope, and low energy Blue-tooth with 30 Hz sampling rate.
+We have preprocessed those acceleration data against each axis to obtain mean and variance of this physical value every second.
+Besides, we extract the orientation, consisting of pitch, roll and yaw, from the embbedded accelerometer and gyroscope, and then find its mean and variance every second.As time goes on, the preprocessed acceleration and orientation values from a pattern which normally indicates a hand’s movement of arm, and the numbers of consecutive hand’s movements can be associated with a specific activity.
+Thus, we will use machine learning method to categorize the hand’s movements, and the results will serve as new features for activity recognition.
+The detailed processing procedure will be described in Chapter3.

 Non-parametric Statistical Distribution

-Nonparametric statistics are statistics that not based on parameterized families of probability distributions.
-Says, the typical parameters are usually the mean or variance of the distribution.
-For non-parametric statistics, they do not assume about the probability distributions of the variables being assessed.
-They include both descriptive and inferential statistics.
-The difference between non-parametric and parametric model is that the former will grows the number of parameters with their amount of training data; but the latter needs to give a fixed number of their parameters.
-The major goal of our system is reducing the burden of labeling step.
-The non-parametric statistic is an important role for our recognition model because it makes the recognition model not ask user assign the specific number of their daily activity.
-A recognition model used non-parametric statistic concept can identify activities from its amount of training data [23].
+Non-parametric statistics are statistics that are not based on parameterized families of probability distributions, cohose typical parameters are mean and variance of the distribution.
+For non-parametric statistics, they do not assume about the probability distributions of the variables being assessed, and the examples are descriptive and inferential statistics.
+The difference between non-parametric and parametric model is that the former will increase the number of parameters in proportion to the quantity of training data; cohereas the latter needs to give a fixed number of parameters a priori.
+The major goal of our system is to reduce the burden of labeling step, and the non-parametric statistics serves an important role in our recognition model simply because the reality recognition model does not require the user prespecify the number of interested daily activities. in short, a recognition model based on non-parametric statistic notion can identify activities from it’s the existing quantuty of training data [23].

-The term of non-parametric statistics has two different meanings.
-The first meaning of “non-parametric” techniques do not rely on the data belonging to any particular distribution, e.g. “distribution free” methods, which do not rely on assumptions that the data are drawn from a given probability distribution.
-The second meaning of “non-parametric” techniques do not assume that the structure of model is fixed.
-Says, the model is growing in size to accommodate the complexity of training data.
-And individual variables are assumed to belong to parametric distributions, and assumptions about the types of connections among variables are also made.
-These type of techniques include non-parametric regression and non-parametric hierarchical Bayesian models.
+The term, “non-parametric statistics,” has two different meanings.
+First, the “non-parametric” technique does require the data belonging to any particular distribution, e.g. “distribution free” methods, i.e. one does not have to assume that the data are drawn from a given probability distribution.
+Next, the “non-parametric” technique does not assume that the structure of model is fixed, i.e., the model is growing in size to accommodate the complexity of training data.
+These type of technique include non-parametric regression and non-parametric hierarchical Bayesian models.
 The former refers to modeling where the structure of the relationship between variables is treated non-parametrically.
 The latter allows the number of latent variables to grow as necessary to fit the data.
 Individual variables still follow parametric distributions and the process controlling the rate of growth of latent variables follows a parametric distribution.
-The Dirichlet process is one of distributions in this category.
+The Dirichlet process is one of the distributions in this category.